Sydney Patterson

-Sydney Wentworth Patterson MB BS, MD, DSc, FRCP (born 1882 in Melbourne, Australia, died 1960 in London, England) was a physician, medical researcher and first director of the Walter and Eliza Hall Institute of Medical Research in Melbourne, Australia.
+Sydney Wentworth Patterson MB BS, MD, DSc, FRCP (born 1882 in Melbourne, Australia, died 1960 in London, England) was an Australian physician, medical researcher and first director of the Walter and Eliza Hall Institute of Medical Research in Melbourne, Australia.

 Career

 Education

 Patterson was educated at Scotch College, Melbourne.
-He then obtained a scholarship from Ormond College to study at the University of Melbourne where he obtained first class honours in chemistry, physiology and medicine, graduating MB BS in 1904.
-In 1907 Patterson received his MD for research into calcium metabolism, and in 1912 he was awarded a fellowship to undertake research with Ernest Starling at University College London.
-There he studied cardiac physiology and diabetes, earning the degree of Doctor of Science from the University of London in 1916.
+He then obtained a scholarship from Ormond College to study at the University of Melbourne where he obtained first class honours in chemistry, physiology and medicine, graduating Bachelor of Medicine, Bachelor of Surgery (MB BS) in 1904.
+In 1907 Patterson received his Doctor of Medicine (MD) from the University of Melbourne for his research into calcium metabolism, and in 1912 he was awarded a Beit Fellowship to undertake research with Ernest Starling at University College London.
+There he studied cardiac physiology and diabetes, winning the Schafer Triennial Prize for Research at University College, and earning the degree of Doctor of Science (D.Sc.), in physiology, from the University of London in 1916.

 Military service

 During the First World War, Patterson joined the Australian Voluntary Medical Service, later transferring to the Royal Army Medical Corps.
 He was awarded the rank of Major and served as a pathologist in France.
 During this time he continued to undertake medical research, publishing a description of the bacteria associated with certain cases of fever in servicemen.